Effect of magnons on the temperature dependence and anisotropy of spin-orbit torque: Formalism

-At zeroth-order in $\omega_{\rm mag}$ and $\vn{q}$ the lesser-one contribution from Eq.~\eqref{eq_g3_beginning} is given by \bege \ee where $\gspec_{\Omega}=\gadv_{\Omega}-\gret_{\Omega}$.
-The SOT due to $\ghat_{3}$ is given by \bege \vn{T}_{\rm mag}=i{\rm Tr} \left[ \vn{\mathcal{T}} \ghat^{<}_{3} \right]. \ee $G^{<,(0,0)}_{3} (u,u')$ still needs to be summed over the populated magnon modes. $G^{<,(0,0)}_{3} (u,u')$ itself depends on the magnons only through $\eta$.
+$G^{<,\rm I, (0,0)}_{3} (u,u')$ still needs to be summed over the populated magnon modes. $G^{<,\rm I, (0,0)}_{3} (u,u')$ itself depends on the magnons only through $\eta$.
 The effect of summing $G^{<,(0,0)}_{3} (u,u')$ over the magnon modes is therefore the multiplication by the number of magnons.
 We Taylor-expand only the electronic lesser Green's function in terms of $\omega_{\rm mag}$ and $\vn{q}$ and not the Bose-Einstein distribution function.
-Therefore, we introduce the integral \bege \ee where $F(\omega_{\rm mag}(\vn{q}),T)$ is the Bose-Einstein distribution function and $V_{\rm mag}$ is the volume of the unit cell of the magnetic layer.
-For example, in the case of Co/Pt magnetic bilayers, $V_{\rm mag}$ is the volume occupied by one Co-atom, i.e., the volume occupied by the magnetic Co layer divided by the number of Co-atoms in the Co layer.
-Since the magnons are present only in the magnetic layer, this ensures the proper normalization of $I^{(0,0)}(T)$. $d$ is the effective dimension of the magnetic layer.
-For magnetic monolayers deposited on normal metal substrates $d=2$ should be used, while $d=3$ may be more appropriate for thicker magnetic layers.
+Therefore, we introduce the integral \bege \ee where $F(\omega_{\rm mag}(\vn{q}),T)$ is the Bose-Einstein distribution function and $A_{\rm mag}$ is the area occupied by one magnetic site.
+For example, in the case of Co/Pt magnetic bilayers, $A_{\rm mag}$ is the area of the unit cell.
 This integral is evaluated below in section~\ref{sec_magnonic_integrals}.